What Are Normal Cholesterol Levels?

-If you are looking for a diet to follow, the Mediterranean Diet has the most evidence for heart health.
-The Mediterranean Diet also affords protection against a number of other chronic diseases.
-Check out the Food Pyramids including the Mediterranean Food Pyramid here.
+If you’re looking for a diet to follow, consider the Mediterranean Diet.
+This way of eating offers the most evidence for promoting heart health as well as protection against a number of other chronic diseases—check out our Food Pyramids here!

-They are full of antioxidants, polyphenols, and contain inulin which can help lower cholesterol(similar to that found in in Cholestero-Low)!
-Furthermore, the antioxidant capacity of artichokes can help lower blood pressure.
+Artichokes are full of antioxidants, polyphenols and also contain inulin.
+Inulin can help lower cholesterol, and the antioxidant capacity of artichokes can help reduce blood pressure.

-These micronutrients, are great for skin health, via their antioxidant abilities as well as bone health via the calcium
+These micronutrients are great for skin health via their antioxidant abilities as well as bone health via calcium.

 Fruits rich in fibre

-The benefit of soluble fibre from our diet is well established as a way of lowering cholesterol, protecting against heart disease, diabetes, bowel disease.
+The benefit of soluble fibre from our diet is well established as a way of lowering cholesterol and protecting against heart disease, diabetes, and bowel disease.